 Larger developments (10 or more new homes) must provide their own suitable SANG that meets the guidance from Natural England.
 Smaller developments (1-9 homes) can contribute towards an existing SANG.
 A potential Council SANG site in the District has been identified and agreed in principle as being suitable with Natural England.
 For smaller developments (1-9 homes) applicants will be able to request use of the Council SANG solution and the Council will consider if it meets relevant criteria.
 If the criteria are met and capacity is available, applicants will be able to use the Council SANG solution by paying the required per dwelling figure.
-This position is expected to be finalised in March-May 2023.
+This position is expected to be finalised in September 2023.

 Chilterns Beechwoods Special Area of Conservation

 We have been advised by Natural England and Dacorum about damage to Chilterns Beechwoods Special Area of Conservation (CBSAC).
 The sites, impacted by high visitor numbers, are Ashridge Commons and Woods, and Tring Woodlands.

 The CBSAC is in Dacorum, however, there is an impact on SADC through an area known as a Zone of Influence (ZOI).
 This takes in some of the western parts of our District including Redbourn.

 The CBSAC has legal protection which requires tests to be met before planning approvals, which could impact on the areas, are made by the Council in the ZOI.